PrestaShop/prestashop.github.io/news/_posts/2021-03-02-archived-modules.md

 On the other hand, we continue to maintain and provide for free the modules identified as essential by users in the survey, for example: [ps_facetedsearch](https://github.com/PrestaShop/ps_facetedsearch), [ps_newproducts](https://github.com/PrestaShop/ps_newproducts), [ps_emailalerts](https://github.com/PrestaShop/ps_emailalerts), ...

+If you have a feature need, please create a [feature request](https://github.com/PrestaShop/PrestaShop/issues/new?assignees=&labels=&template=2_feature_request.md) on Github.
-This list is regularly analyzed to make it up-to-date with the user's needs.
+This list of modules is regularly analyzed to make it up-to-date with the user's needs.